|

 64. alienation

-the action of alienating; the action of causing to become unfriendly
+the act of causing someone to become unfriendly or hostile

 The alienation and conflicts of the North, in tuna, trigger the transformation of the Southern past into a comforting myth: "His experiences, good and bad, served as a sort of magical catalyst to convert the past into a precious stone of memory, enriching it with a luster and magnificence it may never have possessed in reality."